 Scout, from her three-quarter transom view: The fully installed and upgraded port trim tab is clearly seen amidships.

-Scout’s restoration took a crew of 20 seriously skilled craftspeople a good part of 6 months to complete.
+Scout’s restoration took a crew of more than 10 seriously skilled craftspeople a good part of 6 months to complete.
 Robots need not apply.

 Scout, back in her homeport of Newport, Rhode Island.